Laser fine cutting

 Cut your finest component contours precisely down to the 100th of a millimeter?

-Here is your contract manufacturer: With modern, high-precision laser fineblanking machines, as well as decades of experience, we master the laser fineblanking of "small and fine" parts in material thicknesses of 0.05 mm - 3.00 mm from the FF.
+This is your contract manufacturer: with high-precision laser fineblanking systems and decades of experience, we are masters of cutting small, fine parts in material thicknesses of 0.05 mm - 3.00 mm from FF.

-We monitor the quality and on-time delivery of your orders with intelligent software, digital processes and state-of-the-art measurement technology.
-In this way, we ensure that you only receive 100% reproducible results from us.
-From quick prototypes and samples to robot-equipped series production of several 100,000 pieces.
-You can always rely on us: as a DIN EN ISO 9001 and DIN EN ISO 13485 certified supplier and as a team of capable people.
+For you, this means 100% reproducible results.
+From quick prototypes and samples to series production.
+You can rely on us: As a DIN EN ISO 9001 and DIN EN ISO 13485 certified supplier and as a team of capable people.

 Precise implant blanks, lasered precision parts, fineblanked parts, spacer plates, spring plates, shields, shim plates as well as shims and Shims.